Causal inference methods for combining randomized trials and observational studies: a review: When observational data contain treatment and outcome information

-\paragraph{Using an assumption on secondary outcomes or surrogates.} The use of surrogate outcomes arises in different contexts, for example in clinical studies \citep{prentice1989surrogate, begg2000surrogate}, where it may be difficult to observe long-term outcomes, e.g., the effect of early childhood medical or economic interventions. \cite{athey2020combining} observe that the effect of class size reduction leads to a decrease in children $3^{rd}$ grades in the observational data, while a famous RCT, the Tennessee Student/Teacher Achievement Ratio (STAR) study \citep{krueger1999experimental}, concludes on a positive effect.
-This difference could come from the fact that the two populations are different, but they assume the apparent difference can be entirely explained by confounding\footnote{Assuming the bias comes from an unobserved confounder and not from inherent differences between populations can be stated as, $S \independent \left\{ Y(1), Y(0) \right\},$ which means that the two samples come from comparable populations (see Section~\ref{sec:noWnoY}).}.} \modif{In their set-up, they consider two outcomes, a primary outcome $Y^{1^{st}}$ and secondary outcome $Y^{2^{nd}}$.
-The secondary outcome is a short-term outcome ($3^{rd}$ grades) while the long-term outcome ($8^{th}$ grades) is the primary outcome.
+\paragraph{Using an assumption on secondary outcomes or surrogates.} The use of surrogate outcomes arises in different contexts, for example in clinical studies \citep{prentice1989surrogate, begg2000surrogate}, where it may be difficult to observe long-term outcomes, e.g., the effect of early childhood medical or economic interventions. \cite{athey2020combining, athey2020surrogate} observe that the effect of class size reduction leads to a decrease in children $3^{rd}$ grades in the observational data, while a famous RCT, the Tennessee Student/Teacher Achievement Ratio (STAR) study \citep{krueger1999experimental}, concludes on a positive effect.
+This difference could come from the fact that the two populations are different, but they assume the apparent difference can be entirely explained by confounding\footnote{Assuming the bias comes from an unobserved confounder and not from inherent differences between populations can be stated as, $S \independent \left\{ Y(1), Y(0) \right\},$ which means that the two samples come from comparable populations (see Section~\ref{sec:noWnoY}).}. \modif{In their set-up, they consider two outcomes, a primary long-term outcome $Y^{1^{st}}$ ($8^{th}$ grades) and a secondary short-term outcome $Y^{2^{nd}}$ ($3^{rd}$ grades).
+The RCT contains information on the surrogate but not the long-term outcome while this is the opposite for the observational sample.
 Their central assumption to recover identifiability is called \textit{latent unconfoundedness}, i.e.,